 Your obstetric care may begin before you are even pregnant with a visit for preconception planning.
 During this appointment, your OB/GYN performs a physical and pelvic exam, reviews your medical and family history, as well as your lifestyle habits.
 Then, your obstetrician talks to you about any changes you need to make, such as the addition of a prenatal multivitamin or weight management, to ensure your pregnancy gets off to a healthy start.

 Once you are pregnant, our team schedules regular prenatal care appointments to monitor your health and baby’s development throughout the 40-week gestational period.
-For routine low-risk obstetric management, you can expect monthly appointments up through week 28, appointments twice a month between weeks 29 and 35, then weekly visits from week 36 until you have your baby.
+For routine low-risk obstetric management, you can expect monthly appointments up through week 28, appointments twice a month between weeks 29 and 35, then weekly visits from week 36 until you have your baby at Reston.

 In addition to managing your pregnancy, our obstetric services also include discussions about your birth plan, including natural birth or cesarean delivery.
+Deliveries will be held at Reston.
 The full-service OB/GYN practice also offers in-office ultrasound with 3D and 4D capabilities, as well as fetal non-stress testing.